openapiv1/desktop/README.md

-# E2B Desktop Sandbox - Virtual Computer for Computer Use
+# E2B Desktop Sandbox - Open Source Virtual Computer for Computer Use

-E2B Desktop Sandbox is a secure virtual desktop ready for Computer Use.
+E2B Desktop Sandbox is an open source secure virtual desktop ready for Computer Use.
 Powered by [E2B](https://e2b.dev).

 Each sandbox is isolated from the others and can be customized with any dependencies you want.